 Many people today use their garage door as the main entryway to their home as opposed to the traditional front door, resulting in garage doors opening and closing numerous times throughout the day.
 In the colder months, this means letting more frigid air enter, and in the hot months, more heat is coming in.
-The best way to combat extreme weather in the winter and the summer is to insulate your garage, keeping it nice and warm in winter and cool in the summer, adding extra protection and saving you energy.
+The best way to combat extreme weather in the winter and the summer is to insulate your garage and make it climate-controlled, keeping it nice and warm in winter and cool in the summer, adding extra protection and saving you energy.

 Garage Door Insulation Kits: The Best Way to Keep Your Garage Warm in the Winter and Cool in the Summer